aws-solutions-library-samples/guidance-for-integrating-amazon-connect-with-sap-sales-and-service-cloud-on-aws/README.md

 4. **CDK Deployment** - deploy the CDK solution with the required parameters in the region of your choice.
 Ensure you have set the environment variable ```AWS_REGION``` with the region where you want to deploy.

 Ensure you are using unique values for 'AmazonConnectInstanceAliasParam', 'AppConnectorBucketNameParam' and 'ConnectBucketNameParam'.
 Also ensure you are using right values for c4cBaseUrlParam, c4cUsernameParam, c4cPasswordParam which are the base service URL and credentials needed to authenticate to the SAP Sales and Service cloud REST API.
+Also please take a look at [Common Errors and Troubleshooting](#common-errors-and-troubleshooting) section.

 ```bash
 ⚡ export AWS_REGION=<DESIRED AWS REGION>   && \